CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 When importing TensorFlow Keras models, users should ensure their Python environment contains the same Keras package version used to train the model files.
 TensorFlow offers limited compatibility between versions.
-The example files include models trained with TensorFlow 2.3 and 2.7; users with TensorFlow 2.7 should use the 2.7 models.
+The current supported example models were trained with TensorFlow 2.16.1.
+The deprecated example models were trained in older version, including TensorFlow 2.3, 2.7, and 2.10, and are not guaranteed to run in the latest FOQUS installation.
+Models saved or exported as legacy SavedModel files are not compatible with Keras 3, and are loaded internally as TFSM (TensorFlow SavedModel) layers.
+This means that models in the SavedModel format cannot have custom layers attached.

 The ML AI Plugin supports adding neural networks of either type to FOQUS nodes; if a custom object is needed, only the Functional API supports